Jason Miller

 In conjunction with the film Plain Sense, and the annual Don Welch Teacher’s Conference, his online project the Don Welch Digital Archive is now live.
 Curated from over 5,000 pages of personal items, the archive features film, photographs, audio, poetry drafts, teaching lessons, postcards, and personal letters between the poet and figures such as William Stafford.
 One highlight includes a thirty-year correspondence with U.S. Poet Laureate Ted Kooser.

-As a published poet, his work has appeared in such places as Walter Magazine, Poetry East, The South Carolina Review, and Smartish Pace.
+As a published poet, his work has appeared in such places as Walter Magazine, Poetry East, American Book Review, The South Carolina Review, and Smartish Pace.

 He has written articles in Walter Magazine for the general public on topics such as The Search for Hannah Crafts.